ykranimate-ga/HiddenMSAVideos/README.md

 ![Screenshot_20240216_202421_com huawei himovie overseas](https://github.com/ykranimate-ga/MSA-Archived-Videos/assets/115282193/06951486-6c2c-4f6a-a4f0-07bac4a4221d)

 # MSAVideoArchives
-Place Where The Deleted MSA Videos Go Here all The Deleted Videos Are Included.
+Place Where The Archived MSA Videos Go Here all The Deleted Videos Are Included.
 Go To The Releases Tab And Download The file.
 - The Size Of V1 Is 1.1GB
 - The Size Of V2 Is 1GB
+- The Size Of V3 Is 780MB (2023 Mini Movies)